yii-tools/app/docs/guide/psr17.md

 ];
 ```

-Both packages provide the same interfaces, so you can use any of them.
+Both packages give the same interfaces, so you can use any of them.